Counting subgroups via Mirzakhani's curve counting: Introduction

-We also remark that if $H$ is a finite-index subgroup of $\pi_1(\gS)$, then $C_H$ is a hyperbolic surface without boundary, that is, $\partial C_H$ is empty.
-Then, $\B ([H])=0$.
-From the viewpoint of the counting, the orbit $\Map (\gS) ([H])$ is a finite set and the left hand side of the formula in Theorem \ref{thmintro:1} is equal to zero.
+Note that if $H$ is a finite-index subgroup of $\pi_1(\gS)$, then $C_H$ is a hyperbolic surface without boundary; that is, $\partial C_H$ is empty and hence $\B([H]) = 0$.
+From the viewpoint of counting, the orbit $\Map (\gS) ([H])$ is a finite set, and hence the left-hand side of the formula in Theorem \ref{thmintro:1} is zero.

+In the case where $H$ is cyclic, $C_H$ itself is a closed geodesic on $\gS$, and we define $\B ([H])=C_H$.
+Specifically, in this context, we can interpret the boundary components of $C_H$ as the set consisting of two formal copies of $C_H$.
+Indeed, if we associate a surface to $H$, then it is an annulus each of whose boundary components is homotopic to $C_H$.
+This interpretation enables us to use the above definition $(\ast)$ for a cyclic subgroup $H$ of $\pi_1(\gS)$.